 As you can start to see, divorce can have a tremendous impact on your overall financial health.
 There are numerous topics not covered in this blog.
 Still, I wanted to give you an idea of how CDFA’s can be so beneficial to your overall settlement.
 Also, I wanted to assure you that the mediators at SDFMC have the knowledge and resources to make sure your final agreement has been well thought through.
 When necessary, we have our very own CDFA that can meet with you before or after your appointment with your mediator, to help you understand the big picture.

-If you would like to schedule a time to speak with one of our mediators or Heather Steer, our CDFA, please contact San Diego Family Mediation Center at 858-736-2411 today!
+If you would like to schedule a time to speak with one of our mediators, please contact West Coast Family Mediation Center today!